Cerma

 📋 How to Apply

-- Locate your power steering fluid reservoir — check your owner's manual for location
+- Locate your power steering fluid reservoir — check your owner's manual for location (usually near the front of the engine, marked with a steering wheel icon)

 - Add Cerma STM-3 Power Steering Treatment — pour directly into the reservoir